auyjos/xmpp-react-app/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to [yourname@domain.com].
+If you have any questions or suggestions, feel free to reach out to [josea13p@gmail.com].

 ---

-Este README ofrece una visión general de tu proyecto, incluyendo características, tecnología, instalación, uso, estructura del proyecto, problemas conocidos y posibles mejoras futuras.
-Puedes ajustar los detalles según tus necesidades específicas.